stackbit-projects/siva-gabbi-0e3c6/content/pages/posts/love-for-physics.md

 date: '2021-11-10'
 thumb_img_alt: Why Physics Should Fascinate You
 content_img_alt: lorem-ipsum
-excerpt: Why Physics Fascinates Me
+excerpt: Why it should fascinate you too
 seo:
   title: ''
   description: ''